zagrox/task/docs/WORKFLOW.md

-# MailZila Development Workflow
+# Task Development Workflow

-This document outlines the complete development workflow for the MailZila project, including the integration of AI Agent capabilities at each step.
+This document outlines the complete development workflow for the Task project, including the integration of AI Agent capabilities at each step.

 ## Workflow Steps